 2.2 Rural Livelihood Initiative (Led by WBCSD’s Social Impact Cluster)

 This new WBCSD project intends to enable effective collaborative action across industry sectors (including agriculture, forestry, IT/telecoms, healthcare, banking, consumer goods, education, energy, etc.) to make rural areas more attractive places to work, live, and invest in.
-More information on this business solution.

 3. Climate Smart Agriculture